altunenes/scramblery/INSTALL.md

 ### Ubuntu

 Unfortunately, I couldn't test the app on Ubuntu, but it should work.
 I only suspect the path problem to finding the face detection model (on here: https://github.com/altunenes/scramblery/blob/c5c7692eacb6d0fd36b2e50de7718adfc8385d3c/face_detection/src/lib.rs#L52).
-I don't remember how the deb handle the embedding paths.
-But it should be easy to fix.
-Please just open an issue/PR if you encounter any problem.
+I don't remember how the Tauri build deb handle the embedding paths.
+But it should be easy to fix if its not working.
+Please just open an issue/PR if you encounter any problem so we can fix it :)